allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team1/README.md

 - [ ] A member-by-member summary of lessons learned, take-aways, and personal achievements

 * If creating a slide deck or other presentation format, include a PDF or video file in the `presentation` directory, and
-* Replace the above template text `LINK PRESENTATION MATERIALS HERE` with the link to the appropriate material

 ## Evaluation